rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 Congratulations!
 You have now set up a development environment and the latest version of Metasploit.

-## Optional: Setup the REST API and PostgreSQL database
+## Optional: Set up the REST API and PostgreSQL database

-<details><summary>The following optional section describes how to manually install PostgreSQL and setup the Metasploit database.
+<details><summary>The following optional section describes how to manually install PostgreSQL and set up the Metasploit database.
 Alternatively, use our Omnibus installer which handles this more reliably.
 Click to expand.</summary>

 1. Confirm that the PostgreSQL server and client are installed: